aelzenaar/ncea-notes/unibooks.md

  * Something on knot theory?
 (Cromwell, _Knots and Links_ ?)
  * Something on matroids?
  * David Gould, _Differential Topology_.
+ * Sheldon Axler, _Linear Algebra Done Right_.
+On my list to read.
+Supposed to be very good.
+(512.5 A96)

 ## My favourite books
  * Artin, _Algebra_